fspconsulting/ChatGPT-Carbon-SPFX/README.md

 ## Summary

-Demo webpart showing how we can use ChatGPT to process data from an external API.
-In this case we are using the Carbon Intensity API provided by https://carbonintensity.org.uk/
+Demo SPFx webpart showing how you can use ChatGPT to process data from an external API.
+The demo uses the Carbon Intensity API provided by https://carbonintensity.org.uk/ but the approach could be extended to use any API that returns structured data.

 ![Carbon API Summary Webpart](assets/demo-screen-1.png)